lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 ===== AllTheLoot =====

 The intention behind AllTheLoot was:
-- being able to loot anything from containers
+- being able to loot the complete Tarkov loot pool from containers
 - being able to easily boost specific items or item categories
 - being able to easily adjust the item distribution of each container type (i.e. how many items can spawn per type)
 - being able to easily adjust the spawn rate of those distributions (i.e. how likely it is that e.g. 2 or 3 items spawn)